 A water heater with a tank holds between 30-50 gallons of water – some models are even larger — that is stored until hot water is needed.

-- Pros: Less expensive to purchase and install than a tankless water heater; available in wide range of sizes.
-The insulated tank allows it to provide hot water in cases of power outage, as well as an emergency water supply if water service is interrupted.
+- Pros: Less expensive to purchase and install than a tankless water heater; available in a wide range of sizes.
+The insulated tank allows it to provide hot water in cases of a power outage, as well as an emergency water supply if water service is interrupted.